 Having a strong upper body is essential for baseball players.
 A strong upper half will help you hit farther, throw harder, and be resilient to injury.
 It is even more important that baseball players train their upper bodies intelligently.

 You need to consider your shoulders, elbows, and wrists in every movement that you perform.
-Upper body training is not about getting jacked and pumped up like a bodybuilder.
-Training the upper body for baseball is all about functionality, sport-specific, low risk-to-reward ratio movements, that will directly carry over to throwing and hitting.
+Weight training, whether it’s for the upper or lower body is not about getting jacked up like a bodybuilder.
+Training the chest, back and shoulders for baseball is all about functionality, sport-specific, low risk-to-reward ratio movements, that will directly carry over to throwing and hitting.

 To gain strength in the upper half, I think the best implements are barbells, dumbbells, and kettlebells.
 These implements will engage the most musculature and can be trained and overloaded over time.
 Never sacrifice your form for weight!

 You are not going to see a lot of bodybuilding or bicep and tricep exercises here.
 Compound movements train these muscles naturally anyways.

 I recommend these movements in the early off-season, fall ball, winter, and in-season training regimen.
 How heavy, how often, and what exercises you are using are determined by the game schedule and your training readiness.

 In this article, I will be going over the 7 best chest, back and shoulder exercises to include in your baseball workouts to help you stay healthy, improve hitting power, and throw harder!